rizkiokt/llmize/docs/features.rst

 Comprehensive Results
 ~~~~~~~~~~~~~~~~~~~~~~

 LLMize provides detailed optimization results including best solutions and scores, complete solution history, and convergence metrics.
-The framework also tracks optimization statistics and performance indicators, giving users comprehensive insights into the optimization process and its outcomes.
+The framework also tracks optimization statistics and performance indicators, giving users insights into the optimization process and its outcomes.

 Visualization Tools
 ~~~~~~~~~~~~~~~~~~~